andrewjherrmann/2.08-Hourglass-Template-SHS/README.md

 <code>&nbsp;/:::::::\\&nbsp;</code>
 <code>|"""""""""|</code>

-* The program must use nested for loops and must not
+* The program must use nested for loops and must reduce repeatable code to a minimum
 * For the initial solution, please stick to concepts we have learned in Units 1 & 2
     * Step 1: Write pseudocode to tackle the problem.
 The pseudocode will go into comments in your program.
     * Step 2: Write the program.
-* Have a working solution in GitHub repository by Wednesday at 9 PM
+* Have a working solution in GitHub repository by Wednesday (10/3) at 9 PM